-- (e) In proving the defendant's possession of actual knowledge, circumstantial evidence may be used, including evidence that the defendant took affirmative steps to shield himself from relevant information.
-Consistent with the principles of common law, the subjective mental state of defendants may be inferred from their conduct. - (f) For the purposes of the felony provisions of this section, a person's state of mind shall not be found "knowingly and willfully" or "knowingly" if the conduct that is the subject of the prosecution is the result of any of the following occurrences or circumstances: - (1) A natural disaster or other act of God that could not have been prevented or avoided by the exercise of due care or foresight. - (2) An act of third parties other than agents, employees, contractors, or subcontractors of the defendant. - (3) An act done in reliance on the written advice or emergency on-site direction of an employee of the Department.
-In emergencies, oral advice may be relied upon if written confirmation is delivered to the employee as soon as practicable after receiving and relying on the advice. - (4) An act causing no significant harm to the environment or risk to public health, safety, or welfare and done in compliance with other conflicting environmental requirements or other constraints imposed in writing by environmental agencies or officials after written notice is delivered to all relevant agencies that the conflict exists and will cause a violation of the identified standard. - (5) Violations causing no significant harm to the environment or risk to public health, safety, or welfare for which no enforcement action or civil penalty could have been imposed under any written civil enforcement guidelines in use by the Department at the time.
-This subdivision shall not be construed to require the Department to develop or use written civil enforcement guidelines. - (6) Occasional, inadvertent, short-term violations causing no significant harm to the environment or risk to public health, safety, or welfare.
-If the violation occurs within 30 days of a prior violation or lasts for more than 24 hours, it is not an occasional, short-term violation. - (g) All general defenses, affirmative defenses, and bars to prosecution that may apply with respect to other criminal offenses under law may apply to prosecutions brought under this section or other criminal statutes that refer to this section and shall be determined by the courts of this State according to the principles of common law as they may be applied in light of reason and experience.
-Concepts of justification and excuse applicable under this section may be developed in light of reason and experience. - (h) All general defenses, affirmative defenses, and bars to prosecution that may apply with respect to other criminal offenses under law may apply to prosecutions brought under this section or other criminal statutes that refer to this section and shall be determined by the courts of this State according to the principles of common law as they may be applied in light of reason and experience.
-Concepts of justification and excuse applicable under this section may be developed in light of reason and experience. - (i) For purposes of this section, the term "person" means, in addition to the definition contained in G.S.
-143-212, any responsible corporate or public office or employee.
-If a vote of the people is required to effectuate the intent and purpose of this Article by a county, city, town, or other political subdivision of the State and the vote on the referendum is against the means or machinery for carrying out the intent and purpose, then this section shall not apply to elected
+(e) In proving the defendant's possession of actual knowledge, circumstantial evidence may be used, including evidence that the defendant took affirmative steps to shield himself from relevant information.
+Consistent with the principles of common law, the subjective mental state of defendants may be inferred from their conduct.

+(f) For the purposes of the felony provisions of this section, a person's state of mind shall not be found "knowingly and willfully" or "knowingly" if the conduct that is the subject of the prosecution is the result of any of the following occurrences or circumstances:

+- (1) A natural disaster or other act of God which could not have been prevented or avoided by the exercise of due care or foresight. - (2) An act of third parties other than agents, employees, contractors, or subcontractors of the defendant. - (3) An act done in reliance on the written advice or emergency on-site direction of an employee of the Department.
+In emergencies, oral advice may be relied upon if written confirmation is delivered to the employee as soon as practicable after receiving and relying on the advice. - (4) An act causing no significant harm to the environment or risk to the public health, safety, or welfare and done in compliance with other conflicting environmental requirements or other constraints imposed in writing by environmental agencies or officials after written notice is delivered to all relevant agencies that the conflict exists and will cause a violation of the identified standard. - (5) Violations causing no significant harm to the environment or risk to the public health, safety, or welfare for which no enforcement action or civil penalty could have been imposed under any written civil enforcement guidelines in use by the Department at the time.
+This subdivision shall not be construed to require the Department to develop or use written civil enforcement guidelines. - (6) Occasional, inadvertent, short-term violations causing no significant harm to the environment or risk to the public health, safety, or welfare.
+If the violation occurs within 30 days of a prior violation or lasts for more than 24 hours, it is not an occasional, short-term violation.

+(g) All general defenses, affirmative defenses, and bars to prosecution that may apply with respect to other criminal offenses under State criminal offenses may apply to prosecutions brought under this section or other criminal statutes that refer to this section and shall be determined by the courts of this State according to the principles of common law as they may be applied in the light of reason and experience.
+Concepts of justification and excuse applicable under this section may be developed in the light of reason and experience.
+(1995, c.
+377, s.
+3.)